krakenjs/levee/README.md

 ```

 ### createStats(breaker)
-An alternative method for creating a new Stats instance.
+An alternative method for creating a new Stats instance with the following argument:
+- `breaker` - a Breaker instance

 ```javascript
 var Levee = require('levee');